Boynton Beach, Florida

 See below for what you can do to improve Boynton Beach’s water.

-- Use Berkey filters with activated carbon to filter out 13 of the 15 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out the majority of contaminants in Boynton Beach’s drinking water.

 - To filter out 12 of the 15 contaminants in your whole house, consider a Reverse Osmosis water filtration system for your home.